jialeguan/llm_server/papers/distServe/dist.md

 Real-testbed profiling is time-prohibitive.

-Generate trave based on historical data.
+Generate trace based on historical data.

 One node contains multiple GPUs.